A Level – Dance

 You do not have to study Dance at GCSE Level, but all students who wish to study A Level Dance will need to participate in practical workshops at Wyke Start.

 Component One: Performance and Choreography

 - Create a 2-3min Solo in the Style of Christopher Bruce: The focus of this piece is to accurately reflect his choreographic style in terms of technical and physical skills, spatial elements, dynamics and interpretative performance skills such as musicality and projection

-- Performance Within a Fosse Quartet of 3-4min: The focus of this piece is based on your physical and technical skills, spatial awareness, and interpretative performance in relation to the style of Fosse
+- Performance Within a Jazz or Contemporary Quartet of 3-4min: The focus of this piece is based on your physical and technical skills, spatial awareness, and interpretative performance in relation to the chosen genre of dance

 - Take the role of Choreographer for a 3-4min Group Piece: Create an original piece of choreography for 3-5 dancers in response to an externally set task.
 The question will take the form of a stimulus (poem, picture, sculpture, historical figure, etc.) which will need to be researched, developed and communicated in your choreography